CatchTheTornado/opensourcetipsbook/README.md

 This guide is your roadmap to navigating the open source landscape, whether you're a seasoned professional looking to sharpen your skills or a budding entrepreneur starting your journey.
 By the end, you'll have the knowledge and tools you need to effectively leverage open source software for your business success.

-Here's to your open source journey - may it be filled with discovery, innovation, and growth
+Here's to your open source journey - may it be filled with discovery, innovation, and growth!

-## ... and contributting
+## ... and contributing

-We're true open source belivers - and more over, we belive open source project can and even should coexist and mutually support business endevours.
+We're true open source believers - and moreover, we believe open source projects can and even should coexist and mutually support business endeavours.

 We're sure this guide will be **way better including your own hints** and what worked for your projects 🙌

-Everyone is invited to contribute, comment or provide a feedback to this book via our [Github repository](https://github.com/CatchTheTornado/opensourcetipsbook).
+Everyone is invited to contribute, comment or provide a feedback to this book via our [GitHub repository](https://github.com/CatchTheTornado/opensourcetipsbook).
 Please **[create an issue](https://github.com/CatchTheTornado/opensourcetipsbook/issues/new)** with your comments or a **[pull request](https://github.com/CatchTheTornado/opensourcetipsbook/pulls)** for some contribution or fixes.
 After merging, your changes will be automatically updated to this page.

 ## Authors